 - XML: Extensible Markup Language may be both human- and machine-readable, but it’s difficult for programs to parse and can be challenging to master.

-It’s best to work with a localization expert who has a platform in place to add some structure to this project.
-The problems that feel exhaustive from your current perspective really aren’t when viewed through the localization expert’s lens.
+It’s best to work with a localization expert who has a platform to add some structure to this project.
+The problems that feel exhaustive from your current perspective aren’t when viewed through the localization expert’s lens.
 Put another way, problems that would be too heavy to carry with your existing engines and processes are not heavy at all for localizers’ cutting-edge engines.
 Why spend time reinventing your own?

 Using a Partner to Drive the Localization Process